SP Services

 If the accumulated income above 15% of the net income is not deposited or invested in the manner prescribed under section 11(5), the income ceases to accumulate income.

-The following incomes by the trusts established under section 12 of income tax act are not applicable for exemption under section 13 is:
+The following incomes by the trusts established under section 12 of the income tax act are not applicable for exemption under section 13 is:

-• In case the funds are not invested in the manner prescribed in Section 11 (5), it is not applicable for exemption under section 11 or section 12 of the income tax act.
+• In case the funds are not invested in the manner prescribed in Section 11 (5), it is not applicable for exemption under Section 11 or Section 12 of the income tax act.

 Conclusion